charlie-vf/lotr-quiz-game/README.md

 - The site should be easy to navigate
 - The site should be responsive to all devices
+- To learn about the series and its creator
 - To test my knowledge of Lord of The Rings

 ## **Design**